towersvault/shinpokered/README.md

   - Scripted events are unaffected (gifts, in-game trades, static encounters, etc)
   - The game's five legendary pokemon are excluded from randomization
   - The AREA feature of the pokedex automatically adjusts to show the new pokemon locations
+- Paras is gifted in the Route 2 house in case the player has no pokemon that can learn Cut

 #Bugfixes: